Docker Compose Demystified: A Full Stack in a Single File

 A plain docker compose up -d ignores it; docker compose --profile tools up -d includes it.
 One file, several modes.

 Put together, your daily rhythm with Compose is pleasingly dull, which is the highest praise infrastructure can earn.
-You edit the compose.yaml, run docker compose up -d, and Compose reconciles reality with your description, recreating only the services that changed.
+You edit compose.yaml, run docker compose up -d, and Compose reconciles reality with your description, recreating only what changed.
 You check docker compose logs -f when something misbehaves, drop into docker compose exec when you need a poke around, and docker compose pull followed by up -d to roll out new image versions.